Man of Steel - Superman & Lois

-DAVID RAMSEY DIRECTS THE EPISODE – Clark (Tyler Hoechlin) struggles to help Jordan (Alex Garfin) who is grappling with a new power.READ MORE: Wayne County Prosecutor: No Charges Will Be Filed In Death Of Priscilla Slater At Harper Woods Jail
+DAVID RAMSEY DIRECTS THE EPISODE – Clark (Tyler Hoechlin) struggles to help Jordan (Alex Garfin) who is grappling with a new power.READ MORE: Brownstown Township Man Charged For Violet Entry, Disorderly Conduct In Jan.
+6 Capitol Attack

 Meanwhile, Lois (Elizabeth Tulloch) enlists Clark’s help which leads to a surprise encounter.

-Emmanuelle Chriqui, Jordan Elsass, Dylan Walsh, Erik Valdez, Inde Navarrette and Wole Parks also star. (#107).READ MORE: Meijer Offering $10 Coupon If You Get Vaccinated At Any Of Its Locations
+Emmanuelle Chriqui, Jordan Elsass, Dylan Walsh, Erik Valdez, Inde Navarrette and Wole Parks also star. (#107).READ MORE: Ascension Health: Patients Can Have 1 Visitor Per Day

 The episode was directed by David Ramsey and written by Jai Jamison.
 Original airdate 5/25/2021.